ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 ## Version -17 to -18 ## {#sec-17-18}

+* Provided more details when early introducing "backward security" and "forward security".

+* Clarified definition and semantics of "group name" and "node name".

+* Clarified definition of "individual keying material".

+* Clarified definition of "Dispatcher".

-* Consistent use of leading slash in URI paths.
+* Enforced consistent use of leading slash in URI paths.

+* Fixed CDDL definitions and examples in CBOR diagnostic notation.

+* RFC 9290 is used instead of the custom format for error responses.

+* Clarified which operations are limited to group members and which are allowed also to non group members.

+* Improved examples of message exchange.

+* Added ASCII-art diagrams with examples of group rekeying.

+* Clarified for how long nonces are stored at the KDC.

+* Clarified that the KDC might not have to store the 'cnonce' from a Join Request.

 * Consistency fix: Clients always support the 'cnonce' parameter.

-* The KDC might not have to store the 'cnonce' from a Join Request.
+* Added new parameter 'exi' providing the residual lifetime of the current group keying material.

+* Clarified text about the KDC knowledge of compromised nodes.

+* Clarified the impact on performance of a one-to-many group rekeying.

+* Mentioned explicit exceptions to a group rekeying at each group membership change.

+* Explained reasons for delaying a rekeying and halting communications.

+* Fixes in current IANA registrations.

+* Added integer abbreviation values for registrations in new IANA registries.

+* IANA registration of two CoRE if= values: "ace.group" and "ace.groups".

-* Fixes and editorial improvements.
+* Editorial fixes and improvements.

 ## Version -16 to -17 ## {#sec-16-17}